oasci/pitt-biosc1540-2025s/content/cbytes/01/index.md

 The filtered reads and trimmed adapters were milestones in cleaning up the dataset, but one big question loomed: whose data was this?
 Multiplexed sequencing experiments are efficient, but they come with a cost: the need to untangle a mixed mess of sequencing reads and assign each one to its rightful owner.

-“This is where barcodes come in,” you said, flipping through the READ manual.
+"This is where barcodes come in," you said, flipping through the READ manual.
-“Each sample in the experiment was tagged with a unique sequence—like a DNA name tag.
-We just need to read the tags and sort the data.”
+"Each sample in the experiment was tagged with a unique sequence—like a DNA name tag.
+We just need to read the tags and sort the data."

-“Just need to?”
+"Just need to?"
 Kai raised an eyebrow.
-“You make it sound like untangling the Christmas lights from last year.”
+"You make it sound like untangling the Christmas lights from last year."

 It wasn’t a bad analogy.
 De-multiplexing involves checking the start of every read for one of the known barcodes, assigning the read to the appropriate sample, and saving any unrecognized reads for further investigation.